Montevideo Wanderers F.C.: Origins (1898–1931)

-In England at that time The Wanderers were a prominent team, although it was not the only Club with that name playing in the English tournament, since it coexisted with Wolverhampton Wanderers, an institution that currently plays in the Premier League, and Bolton Wanderers F.C. as well.
+In England at that time The Wanderers were a prominent team, although it was not the only Club with that name playing in the English tournament, since it coexisted with Wolverhampton Wanderers, an institution that currently plays in the The Championship, and Bolton Wanderers F.C. as well.

 The local League did not yet exist, so the team's competition was summed up to simple friendly matches.
 Most of the members of Wanderers played at the same time for the Albión Football Club, an entity that was the founder of the current Uruguayan Football Association, participating since the first Uruguayan tournament organized by it.

 Differences fundamentally in the sports field led this group of young people led by the Sardeson brothers to found the Montevideo Wanderers Football Club with all the legal and administrative requirements on the afternoon of August 15, 1902 in the Almacén y Bar de la calle 19 de Abril. at the current intersection of the same street and Adolfo Berro.

 The representative emblems of the wanderista team were a blue and white shirt with thin vertical stripes, white pants, and black socks.

 Its first president was Mr Juan Sardeson.

 Birth of the professional era (1932–1951)

 With the advent of professionalism, a new stage was born in Uruguayan football.
 In 1932 the Uruguayan Championship was disputed by ten institutions, one of which was Montevideo Wanderers.
 In that year Wanderers obtained the fifth position losing vanguard positions in the last dates.

 A year later, they inaugurated the Wanderers Park, on October 15, with a victory over Bella Vista by 2–0, a match corresponding to the Uruguayan Championship, a scenario where the bohemians are currently tenants.

 In 1934 Wanderers is the first non-traditional club to play a final for an official tournament.
 They play against Nacional the final of the tournament falling defeated by 3–0.
 In those years the Uruguayan tournaments were played in three stages.

-Wanderers was a true protagonist at the dawn of professionalism in those first years of the rented era of our football, Wanderers almost always topped the table with Nacional and Peñarol in the official tournaments.
+Wanderers almost always topped the table with Nacional and Peñarol in the official tournaments.

 They were third in the Uruguayan championships of 1934, 1935, 1937, 1939, 1940 and 1942.

 In 1937 Montevideo Wanderers is notable Champion of the Uruguayan Honor Tournament by defeating Nacional by 3–0, the bohemians were the third team behind albos(National) and mirasoles(Peñarol) to obtain an official First Division tournament.